 6.1 Pentecostal churches’ positive spiritual nature

 Their services are again emotional, energetic and uplifting.

-In any case, Pentecostal churches are certainly more likely to centre their services around the Christian spiritual experience, i.e. the direct observation of God’s ‘presence’.
-As an ex-atheist I understand how non believers might react to such a statement.
-But when you do deliberately open yourself to actually experience this stuff, you will ask what else can it be there other than the Holy Spirit interacting with the congregation?
-I add more on this in following articles within this section of the website.
+In any case, Pentecostal churches are certainly more likely to centre their services around the Christian ‘spiritual’ experience, i.e. the direct connection with ‘God’s presence‘.
+As an ex-atheist myself, I understand how non-believers might react to such a statement.
+But when you do deliberately open yourself to actually experience this stuff, you will ask what else can it be there OTHER THAN the Holy Spirit interacting with the congregation?
+You can definitely feel it, at times, if you are ready to open yourself to it.
+Absolutely yes!
+And some stuff happening in front of you, at services, can absolutely ‘rock your socks’ at times.
+In fact I add a lot more about this in following articles, within this section of the website.

-4.3 Charismatic churches
+6.3 Charismatic churches

 Continue to the next article, “Experiencing the Holy Spirit”.